PROJECT OVERVIEW

 Face Recognition

-AI facial recognition platform for live video that uses advanced technologies like machine learning and computer vision to detect faces and unlock important entrances in real-time.
-It is completely unbiased as it accurately recognizes all skin tones, genders, and even works seamlessly with face masks.
+An AI facial recognition platform for live video that uses advanced technologies like machine learning and computer vision to detect faces and unlock entrances in real time.

+It is completely unbiased, accurately recognizing all skin tones and genders, and even works seamlessly with face masks.
 Unlike physical authentication methods that can be lost, misused, or stolen, face recognition offers optimal security and user convenience.
-The technology is proven to be 98.87% accurate.

 • To ensure personal privacy, all enrolled and scanned biometric data is fully encrypted and does not contain any visual imagery of individuals’ faces.
 This helps to ensure that individuals identities are protected, avoiding any liability issues related to new and emerging privacy protection mandates.